 Uses for Blockchain Technology For Enterprise

-Now that we have understood how blockchain technology benefits business, we can take a look at enterprises.
+Now that we have understood how blockchain technology benefits businesses, we can take a look at enterprises.
 Even though enterprises are some sort of business, they are mostly defined as businesses that are large in their target audience and scale.

 Right now, blockchain is still in its infant stage.
 However, it is inactive development by multiple entities around the world.
 Hyperledger is one of the prime examples of blockchain development across the world.
 It is an open-source umbrella project which consists of tools, frameworks, and libraries for enterprises to build and explore solutions around blockchain technology.